 I am satisfied that AFMA has provided an adequate report of the current and likely impacts of activities taken in accordance with the management plan.
 There are some environmental risks associated with the fishery and I have made a number of recommendations (at Attachment A) relating to their management.
 I understand that these recommendations have been agreed by officials in our two agencies.
 Subject to our agreement on recommendations, I am satisfied that the requirement of Parts 10, 13 and 13A of the Act have been met.

-I am satisfied that actions taken in accordance with the management arrangements are unlikely to have an unacceptable or unsustainable impact on the Commonwealth marine area.
-I propose to endorse the fishery for the purposes of Part 10 of the Act and will table a notice of intent to accredit it as soon as possible after we have agreed on the recommendations.
+In particular, I am satisfied that actions taken in accordance with the management policy are unlikely to have an unacceptable or unsustainable impact on the environment.
+Accordingly, I am prepared to endorse the management plan for the purposes of Part 10 of the Act and will table a notice of intent to accredit it as soon as possible after we have agreed on the recommendations.

-I believe that it is unlikely that fishing operations conducted in accordance with the management plan will adversely affect the conservation status of protected species, or affect the survival and recovery of threatened species.
-My judgement is that the management arrangements for the Western Tuna and Billfish Fishery, including ongoing monitoring and the implementation of a fishery specific Bycatch Action Plan, meet the requirements of Part 13 of the Act, that all reasonable steps are taken to ensure that protected species are not injured or killed, and that the level of interactions with such species in the fishery is not likely to adversely affect the conservation status of protected species of the survival and recovery of listed threatened species.
+I am also satisfied that it is unlikely that fishing operations conducted in accordance with the management plan will adversely affect the conservation status of protected species, or affect the survival and recovery of threatened species.
+I am satisfied that the management arrangements for the Western Tuna and Billfish Fishery, including ongoing monitoring and the implementation of a fishery specific Bycatch Action Plan, meet the requirements of Part 13 of the Act, that all reasonable steps are taken to ensure that protected species are not injured or killed, and that the level of interactions with such species in the fishery is not likely to adversely affect the conservation status of protected species of the survival and recovery of listed threatened species.
 I propose to accredit the management plan accordingly.
-Accreditation will ensure that individual fishers operating in accordance with the plan are not required to seek permits if they are at risk of taking or injuring listed species in Commonwealth waters.
+Accreditation will ensure that individual fishers operating in accordance with the plan are not required to seek permits in relation to interactions with protected species.

 I am also satisfied that, for the purposes of the wildlife trade provisions in Part 13A of the Act, the Management Plan provides for the fishery to be managed in an ecologically sustainable way.
 I accordingly propose to amend the list of exempt native specimens established under s303DB of the Act to include product from this fishery for a period of five years.